 Also, make sure you show, on your printed material, what percentage of post-consumer recycled paper was used.
 Communicating this information on our documents is also mandated by the University’s Paper use policy.

-Please refer to McGill’s 4-R Hierarchy (Rethink-Reduce-Reuse-Recycle) before purchasing promotional items and corporate gifts.
+Please refer to McGill’s 4-R Hierarchy (Rethink-Reduce-Reuse-Recycle), and be mindful of single-use plastics before purchasing promotional items and corporate gifts.

 Here are a few additional hints: